yataktyni/AI-Scripts/README.md

 # AI-Scripts

-Ussefull AI-generated (sometimes - manually adjusted/edited) scripts for your Workstation &amp;/or Gaming PC
+AI-generated, sometimes manually edited, scripts are offered for workstation and gaming PCs.
+These scripts aim to improve functionality and/or performance.